-In this paper, we investigate several theoretical properties of one such score based permutation divergence - the LB divergence.
-This work builds on our previous work [20], where we introduce the Lovász-Bregman divergence.
+In this paper, we investigate several theoretical properties of one such score based permutation divergence-the LB divergence.
+This work builds on our previous work [19], where we introduce the Lovász-Bregman divergence.
 Our focus therein is mainly on the connections between the Lovász Bregman and a discrete Bregman divergence connected with submodular functions and we also provide a k-means framework for clustering ordered vectors.
 In the present paper, however, we make the connection to rank aggregation and clustering more precise, by motivating the class of score based permutation divergences and showing relations to permutation based metrics and web ranking.
-We show several new theoretical properties and interesting connections, summarized below:

-- We introduce a novel notion of the generalized Bregman divergence based on a "subgradient map".
-While this is of independent theoretical interest, it helps us characterize the Lovász-Bregman divergence. - We show that the LB divergence is indeed a score based permutation divergence with several similarities to permutation based metrics. - We show that a form of weighted Kendall τ, and a form related to the Spearman's Footrule, occurs as instances of the Lovász-Bregman divergences. - We also show how a number of loss functions used in IR and web ranking like the Normalized Discounted Cumulative Gain (NDCG) and the Area Under the Curve (AUC) occur as instances of the Lovász Bregman. - We show some unique properties of the LB divergences not present in permutation-distance metrics.
-Notable amongst these are the properties that they naturally captures a notion of "confidence" of an ordering, and exhibit a priority for higher rankings, both of which are desirable in score based ranking applications. - We define the Lovász-Mallows model as a conditional model over both the scores and the ranking.
-We also show how the LB divergence can be naturally extended to partial orderings. - We show an application of the LB divergence as a convex regularizer in optimization problems sensitive to rankings, and also certain connections to the structured norms defined in [2]. - We finally connect the LB divergence to rank aggregation and rank based clustering.
+The following are some of our main results. introduce a novel notion of the generalized Bregman divergence based on a "subgradient map".
+While this is of independent theoretical interest, it helps us characterize the Lovász-Bregman divergence.
+We then show that the LB divergence is indeed a score based permutation divergence with several similarities to permutation based metrics.
+In fact, we show that a form of weighted Kendall τ , and a form related to the Spearman's Footrule, occurs as instances of the Lovász-Bregman divergences.
+We also show how a number of loss functions used in IR and web ranking like the Normalized Discounted Cumulative Gain (NDCG) [22] and the Area Under the Curve (AUC) [35] occur as instances of the LB.
+We then demonstrate some unique properties of the Lovász Bregman divergence not present in permutation-distance metrics.
+Notable amongst these are the properties that the Lovász-Bregman naturally captures a notion of "confidence" of an ordering, and exhibits a priority for higher rankings, both of which are desirable in score based ranking applications.
+We then define a Lovász-Mallows model as a conditional model over both the scores and the ranking.
+We finally connect the Lovász Bregman to rank aggregation and rank based clustering.
 We show in fact that a number of ranking models for web ranking used in the past are instances of Lovász Bregman rank aggregation.
-We also show that a number of conditional models used in the past for learning to rank are closely related to the Lovász-Mallows model.
+We moreover show that a number of conditional models used in the past for learning to Rank are closely related to the Lovász-Mallows model.